Liam Hallam is a sports science graduate and a competitive cyclist. He enjoys writing about new innovations in cycling gear and tech.

 Lightweight Unit with Button Control

-For a relatively large unit the Bryton Rider 530 is surprisingly light at 77g, so it will not offend the weight weenies out there looking to get their bicycle as light as humanly possible.
+For a relatively large unit, the Bryton Rider 530 is surprisingly light at 77g, so it will not offend the weight weenies out there looking to get their bicycle as light as humanly possible.

 Part of that low weight is likely a result of the Rider 530 not featuring a touchscreen display.
-I'm a little bit old-school and like something with buttons, however technology has pushed further on and the equivalent units from many other manufacturers are now in colour, featuring touchscreen control.
+I'm a little bit old-school and like something with buttons, but technology has pushed further on and the equivalent units from many other manufacturers are now in colour, featuring touchscreen control.
 I'm not sure I want that as with a thick set of gloves in winter I tend to struggle with touchscreen devices.

-If you're opting for the Bryton you're likely looking toward the value-for-money end of the cycling computer marketplace which means you understand the need for a few compromises, or you value a degree of simplicity in an over-complicated world where technology is taking over.
+If you're opting for the Bryton, you're likely looking toward the value-for-money end of the cycling computer marketplace, which means you understand the need for a few compromises, or you value a degree of simplicity in an over-complicated world where technology is taking over.

-The buttons themselves are a little on the small side, I'd have liked to have seen something a little chunkier for those winter rides in multiple pairs of gloves.
+The buttons themselves are a little on the small side.
+I'd have liked to have seen something a little chunkier for those winter rides in multiple pairs of gloves.
 Touch use is responsive and after a couple of solid weeks of use I've become more used to the menu systems.